dk-daniel-k/riiid_auto_translator/README.md

     # to do:

+    # refactor save to new file function with io.BytesIO

     # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API

     # multiprocessing / progress bar

     # try converting txts into docxs, translate, and turn them back into txt (for speed)

     # test (make sure input json # and output json # are the same)write unit test but also write in-functionv validation